5,276,406 members and growing! (16,097 online)

 • Second, 2 digits.

-The time seed of the last successfully executed token must be stored, for each account, by the service in order to know that the future tokens with a time seed smaller or equal with it are not to be executed.
+The time stamp of the last successfully executed token must be stored, for each account, by the service in order to know that the future tokens with a time stamp smaller or equal with it are not to be executed.

 Shared secret generation

-A shared secret is the textual representation (in base 16) of a passphrase blender.
+A shared secret is the textual representation (in radix 32) of a passphrase blender.

-The passphrase blender version "1" applies the SHA256 hash 20 times iteratively (= over the previous binary hash), of the following concatenated information:
+The passphrase blender version "1" applies SHA256 20 times iteratively (= over the previous binary hash), to the MAC-SHA256 of following concatenated information:

 • Passphrase blender seed.